Way back in history:

 # 100 on the pits bend.
 Car 23 is George Tufnell from Colchester,

 and #383 chasing them is Kettering's "Rush" Tyrell.
-Rick Thomas, who
+Russ Thomas, who

 sent this, points out the famous tree that appears in just about